 What we desire should not determine who we are

 It is easy to define ourselves by what we find attractive.
 This is especially true during adolescence, when a young person is working through many issues and exploring who they are in terms of their social and sexual personal identity.
-Confusion and variation of sexual feelings during this period of development is common, and does not mean that you should be labelled as bisexual, because your adult life choices may be very different.
+Confusion and variation of sexual feelings during this period of development is common and does not mean that you should be labelled as bisexual, because your adult life choices may be very different.

 Each human being is special because he or she is unique and a spiritual being made in the image of God.
 Furthermore, if you are a Christian your identity does not primarily consist in being a nurse, or a guitarist, or an Everton supporter, or in how you feel sexually attracted, but in being a follower of Jesus Christ.